mhuda040/Starbucks-Capstone-Project/README.md

 ## Summary Highlights

 - Majority of Starbucks customers in the dataset were male, had a higher income, and were more likely to respond to an offer than females.
-- In modeling the transcript data, K-Nearest Neighbors performed poorly for BOGO and Discount offers
+- In modeling the transcript data, K-Nearest Neighbors classifier performed poorly for BOGO and Discount offers
 - Decision Tree was the best classifier for the Training data; AdaBoost was the best classifier for the Test data
 - Decision Tree is best for Discount; AdaBoost is best for BOGO
 - Train and Test scores for AdaBoost were similar in both BOGO and Discount